 Reading and vocabulary: vaccines

-The student reads some facts and fabricated facts about the first vaccine ever and decides which of them are true and which are false.
+The student reads true some facts and some fabricated facts about the first vaccine ever and decides which of them are true and which are false.

-Before learning about the procedure of making a vaccine, the student matches laboratory objects with their names (e.g. test tube, beaker, tongs etc.) and learns about their purpose.
+Before learning about the procedure for making a vaccine, the student matches laboratory objects with their names (e.g. test tube, beaker, tongs, etc.) and learns about their purpose.

-The student then reads a text about ingredients in a vaccine, at the same time completing sentences with correct options.
+The student then reads a text about the ingredients of a vaccine, at the same time completing sentences with the correct options.

 Video: How do vaccines work?

-After watching the video giving an explanation of how vaccines work, the student reads sentences based on the video and marks them true or false.
+After watching a video about how vaccines work, the student reads sentences based on the video and marks them true or false.
 Then, they put the steps of making a vaccine in the correct order (e.g. 1- Initial development, 2- Clinical trials, etc.).

 Video: COVID-19 and mRNA vaccine